const-ae/ggsignif/README.md

 Description
 -----------

 This package provides an easy way to indicate if two groups are significantly different.
-Commonly this is shown with a by a bar on top connecting the groups of interest which itself is annoted with the level of significance (NS, \*, \*\*, \*\*\*).
+Commonly this is shown by a bar on top connecting the groups of interest which itself is annoted with the level of significance (NS, \*, \*\*, \*\*\*).
 The package provides a single layer (geom\_signif) that takes the groups for comparison and the test (t.test, wilcox etc.) and adds the annotation to the plot.

 Example
 -------